-President Macron has adopted a fundamentally different method.
-Having led an openly pro-European presidential campaign, he has declared his full commitment to EU rules, as well as his willingness to reduce the government's budget deficits and realize structural reforms.
-In doing so, he has sought not SGI 2020 | 51 France Report only to enhance the country's competitiveness but also to regain lost confidence and credibility in Europe, which is seen as a prerequisite for France's EU partners to seriously consider his ambitious ideas on European renewal and further integration.
+President Macron adopted a fundamentally different method.
+Having led an openly pro-European presidential campaign, he declared his full commitment to EU rules, as well as his willingness to reduce the government's budget deficits and realize structural reforms.
+In doing so, he has sought not only to enhance the country's competitiveness but also to regain lost confidence and credibility in Europe, which is seen as a prerequisite for France's EU partners to seriously consider his ambitious ideas on European renewal and further integration.
 Under Macron, France has shown a new willingness and capacity to contribute to the European Union.
-However, this impulse has produced few concrete results given the current crisis in European and national governance systems.
-On crucial matters, France finds it difficult to gain sufficient support for its proposals.
-For example, Macron's ambitious EMU reform plans have met strong opposition from eight northern and northeastern EMU countries, and the Yellow Vest crisis has forced him to postpone or scale back his financial and budgetary ambitions.
+However, this impulse has produced few concrete results given the ongoing crises in European and national governance systems.
+On crucial matters, France found it difficult to gain sufficient support for its proposals.
+For example, Macron's ambitious EMU reform plans met with strong opposition.
+Paradoxically, the pandemic and the subsequent suspension of EU rules in the field of state aid, budgetary deficit and debt have offered the French government some breathing space, and created an opportunity to promote new rules and policies.
+Thus, France, along with Germany and the European Commission, was a driving force in launching the NextGenerationEU recovery fund, which is based on public European-level borrowing.
+Macron also saw the French EU presidency in the first half of 2022 as an opportunity to influence the EU agenda further in this direction.